SDFLoRA: Selective Decoupled Federated LoRA for Privacy-preserving Fine-tuning with Heterogeneous Clients: Experiments

 \paragraph{Federated protocol and rank heterogeneity.} We simulate a cross-device FL setting with $K=8$ clients and run $T=30$ communication rounds.
 Unless otherwise stated, all clients participate in each round and the server aggregates client updates with weights proportional to local data sizes, i.e., $\alpha_k = n_k / \sum_j n_j$.
 To model structural heterogeneity induced by rank mismatch, we set client ranks as $\{r_k\}=[4,4,8,8,8,8,16,16]$.
 When a homogeneous setting is required, we use a shared rank $r_k=r$ for all clients.
 In an additional scalability study, we vary the number of participating clients $K$ while keeping the remaining hyperparameters consistent.

 \paragraph{Local optimization.} Each client uses Adam with a fixed learning rate of $2\times 10^{-4}$ and batch size $128$.
 Within each communication round, clients perform a fixed number of local update steps ($10$) on mini-batches before uploading their LoRA updates.
 All remaining optimizer hyperparameters follow the default settings in our implementation.
-These hyperparameters are kept identical across methods unless the experiment explicitly controls a specific factor, ensuring fair comparisons. \footnote{The above hyperparameters follow the experimental configuration summarized in Table~\ref{tab:exp_config}.}
+These hyperparameters are kept identical across methods unless the experiment explicitly controls a specific factor, ensuring fair comparisons.

 \paragraph{Evaluation metrics.} We report Accuracy on \textsc{QNLI}/\textsc{RTE}/\textsc{MNLI}/\textsc{SST-2}.
 And for \textsc{QQP}, we also report Accuracy to maintain a unified metric across tasks.

 \paragraph{Baselines.} We compare the proposed aggregation strategy against representative alternatives under identical training budgets: \textbf{(i) Zero-padding} aligns heterogeneous LoRA updates by padding lower-rank factors to the maximum rank before weighted averaging; \textbf{(ii) FedAvg} performs standard weighted averaging of LoRA parameters in the homogeneous-rank setting; \textbf{(iii) Stacking(FLoRA)} concatenates client low-rank updates along the rank dimension to preserve the union of client subspaces.